Mon – Sun: 24/7 Electrical

 Network Configuration

-Check the network settings on your computer, router, and other devices.
-Ensure IP addresses, subnet masks, and default gateways are correct.
-Verify DNS settings and verify internet connectivity through a different device.
+Look into the network settings on your computer, router, and other gadgets.
+Check if IP addresses, subnet masks, and default gateways line up correctly.
+Confirm your DNS settings, and try connecting the internet on another device for good measure.

 Testing Data Points

-A network tester can pinpoint issues with individual data points.
-Connect the tester to the data point and check for signal strength and connectivity.
-If the tester indicates a problem, the issue likely lies with the data point or the cabling leading to it.
+Using a network tester can help you pinpoint issues with specific data points.
+Attach the tester, then check signal strength and connectivity.
+If there’s a problem, it’s likely with the data point itself or the cabling linked to it.

 Resolving Speed and Performance Issues